 Join our digital information meeting about the application processon 23 March!

-The BA starts with an intensive workshop aimed at developing creative and collaborative skills.
+This bachelor's programme starts with an intensive workshop aimed at developing creative and collaborative skills.
 For the rest of the first two years of the programme, the emphasis is on exploring and experimenting with processes, ideas, collaborations and various materials.
 In the third year the focus is primarily on developing and producing a graduation project.
 During the final year, the student compiles a portfolio of work that investigates the questions, ideas or topics of their choice, or the media and techniques they find most appropriate to their practice.

 During the first four semesters, the student will engage in four main types of activity, each of which highlights a central aspect of artistic practice: